gamesbook/pyprototypr/docs/card_decks.rst

         height=8.8,
         width=6.3)

+Note that height and width here are the default values; if omitted, the same size cards will be created.

 Deck Example #2
 ---------------

 This example shows the definition of a deck of 27 cards that are a default size, with rounded corner and their colors set; the grid marks will appear along the page edges.
-The default card size means that there will be 9 cards on an A4 page (in default portrait mode):
+The default card size means that there will be 9 cards on each A4 page (in default portrait mode):

     .. code:: python